 The AVID elective class prepares students in the academic middle for college eligibility and success.
 Students receive instruction in writing, inquiry, collaboration, organization, and reading strategies.
 AVID Students must enroll in at least one Pre-IB or Honors course in addition to the AVID Elective class.
-Tutors are provided in the AVID Elective class to support students visit colleges/universities during the school year.
+Tutors are provided in the AVID Elective class to support student success in all course.
+Students visit colleges/ universities during the school year.